adzerk-oss/boot-cljs-repl/README.md

 This task **requires Clojure 1.7** to learn how to pin the Clojure version in a Boot project head to the [Boot wiki](https://github.com/boot-clj/boot/wiki/Setting-Clojure-version).

+**NOTE**: Version 0.3.0 changed how the REPL dependencies are handled.
+For now user is required to add dependencies to necessary libraries to one's project.
+Cljs-repl task will print the required dependecies when run.

 ## Usage

 Add `boot-cljs-repl` to your `build.boot` dependencies and `require` the